awsdocs/amazon-vpc-user-guide/doc_source/working-with-vpcs.md

 ## Deleting your VPC<a name="VPC_Deleting"></a>

+To delete a VPC using the VPC console, you must first terminate or delete the following components:
++ All instances in the VPC
++ VPC peering connections
++ Interface endpoints
++ NAT gateways

-You can delete your VPC at any time\.
-However, you must terminate all instances in the VPC, and delete any VPC peering connections first\.
-When you delete a VPC using the VPC console, we delete all its components, such as subnets, security groups, network ACLs, route tables, internet gateways, and DHCP options\.
+When you delete a VPC using the VPC console, we also delete the following VPC components for you:
++ Subnets
++ Security groups
++ Network ACLs
++ Route tables
++ Gateway endpoints
++ Internet gateways
++ Egress\-only internet gateways
++ DHCP options

 If you have a AWS Site\-to\-Site VPN connection, you don't have to delete it or the other components related to the VPN \(such as the customer gateway and virtual private gateway\)\.
 If you plan to use the customer gateway with another VPC, we recommend that you keep the Site\-to\-Site VPN connection and the gateways\.
-Otherwise, your network administrator must configure the customer gateway again after you create a new Site\-to\-Site VPN connection\.
+Otherwise, you must configure your customer gateway device again after you create a new Site\-to\-Site VPN connection\.

 **To delete your VPC using the console**